bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 branch17
   change: (doubler) <value: 31>
 branch18
-  change: {assert: 31, name: '!CLONE}
+  change: {assert: 31, name: '!BENCHMARK!'}
 ```

-the cloneInterval value of 8 means that the maximum nesting depth is 8.
+the `benchmarkInterval` value of 8 means that the maximum nesting depth is 8.

-## Practical caching -- by default
+## Local caching -- by default

 Its assumed that simple values (basic strings, numbers, arrays of basic strings, and basic objects) are cacheable; even if you have a mutator, they will be locally cached by the branch to reduce calls to the mutators that are destined to return the same value.